makomisumarketing/netcost-app/README.md

 # NetCost

-**Netcost** is a collectible card tracking app for collectors who want a simple way to organize their binder, track progress, and manage collection goals.
+**Netcost** is an expense tracking app that helps you understand your spending over time.

 Published by **[Mako Misu Marketing](https://www.makomisumarketing.com)**.